NikolayJuly/drain-work-pool/README.md

+![swift](https://img.shields.io/badge/Swift-5.7-orange.svg)

 # WorkPoolDraning
-![swift](https://img.shields.io/badge/Swift-5.7-orange.svg)

-This package contains 3 classes, which aim to help orgnize heavy operations and limit simultaneous load on computer resources.
+This package aim to help with execute big amount of tasks, but limit number of simultaneously executed tasks.
-You can choose one, which fit your needs:
-- [StaticSyncWorkPoolDrainer](Sources/WorkPoolDraning/StaticSyncWorkPoolDrainer.swift) - works with predefined stack of elements and execute same task on each of them.
-Task block must be sync
-- [StaticAsyncWorkPoolDrainer](Sources/WorkPoolDraning/StaticAsyncWorkPoolDrainer.swift) - works with predefined stack of elements and execute same task on each of them.
-Task block can be async
-- [DynamicAsyncWorkPoolDrainer](Sources/WorkPoolDraning/DynamicAsyncWorkPoolDrainer.swift) - work with dynamicly growing pool of work.
-Task block can be async

-All 3 classes are async sequence with push approach.
-Which means, we execute tasks at max pace, even if there is no iteration atm.
+## Overview

+All work pools in package are `AsyncDequence`, which works on push approach.
+It means that work will be executed even if no one iterate over it.

+## How to choose correct work pool?

+Package contains 2 type of pools: static and dynamic.
+Dynamic pool allow you to add work tasks while it is executing.
+Static pool, on the other hand, execute same task on predefined stack of elements.

+On top of that, choose which basis you want: DispatchQueue or Structured Concurrency.

+Decision tree:
+- Static + DispatchQueue: ``StaticSyncWorkPoolDrainer``
+- Static + Structured Concurrency: ``StaticAsyncWorkPoolDrainer``
+- Dynamic + Structured Concurrency: ``DynamicAsyncWorkPoolDrainer``

+## Why?

-### Why do we need these classes, if we have TaskGroup? ###
+Why do we need these package, if we have TaskGroup?

 `TaskGroup` do not allow to limit number of simultaneous executions, which is important in some cases:

 - Internet bandwidth is limited, no reason to trigger unlimited amount of connections
 - Storage bandwidth is limited, no reason to start thousands of read/write operations at the same time
 - Needs to limit CPU usage, becase you need to use mac, while it executes long running tasks in background
 - Define QoS not always enough, as you might want to have more control over number of simultaneous excutions and do not depend on QoS evristics

+## Documentation

+Swift DocC documentation is available [here](https://nikolayjuly.github.io/drain-work-pool/documentation/workpooldraning/)